varocketry/guitar-mastery-hub/public/lessons/lesson_043_minor_key_progressions.md

 Master them, and you can express any feeling through your guitar.

-**See you in Lesson 44 - where we borrow chords between major and minor for even more color!** 🎸
+**See you in Lesson 44 - where we borrow chords between major and minor for even more color!** ðŸŽ¸

 ---

-## 📝 TRACK YOUR PRACTICE
+## ðŸ“ TRACK YOUR PRACTICE

 **Ready to log your practice session?**